- 620

 - Copy Link

-In 1994 Saline Valley and the hot spring became part of Death Valley National Park.
-No further development is allowed at the Warm Springs, and there has even been some talk of returning the area to its natural state.
+In 1994, Saline Valley and the hot spring became part of Death Valley National Park.
+No further development is allowed at Warm Springs, and there has even been some talk of returning the area to its natural state.
 Due to the remote location of Saline Valley, Hot Springs has remained “as is.”

 Camping is allowed for up to 30 days.
 Most visitors stay at least one or two nights.
-Saline Valley has a large population of wild donkeys and even larger populations of coyotes.
+Saline Valley has a large population of wild donkeys and an even larger population of coyotes.
 Please do not leave any food out where they can get to it, or they will.
-Burros eat just about anything and coyotes like to steal things.
+Burros eat just about anything, and coyotes like to steal things.
+There is no camping fee at Warm Springs.
+A community fire is at the lower springs; bring some firewood if you plan to join.

 Saline Valley History

+Saline Valley has been inhabited for thousands of years.
+Petroglyphs can be found throughout the valley.
+Native Americans lived here until the early 1900s.
 Borax was mined from the salt marsh from 1874 to 1895.
-Some of the mine pits can still be seen near the dry lake bed. Â Salt was also mined here.
+Some of the mine pits can still be seen near the dry lake bed.
+Salt was also mined here.
 An aerial tram was built in 1911 to carry the salt over the Inyo Mountains to Keeler in Owens Valley.
-The remains of the tram can still be seen today in the Saline Valley.
+The tram remains can still be seen today in the Saline Valley.

-During the sixties, the hot springs were a popular hippie hangout. Â Charles Manson frequented the Saline Valley Hot Spring before his capture in 1969 at nearby Panamint Valley.
+During the sixties, the hot springs were a popular hippie hangout.
+Charles Manson frequented the Saline Valley Hot Spring before his capture in 1969 at nearby Panamint Valley.
 He was obsessed with the springs, one of which he believed might be “The Hole,” a bottomless pit leading to an underworld paradise.

-Warm Springs Rules
+Saline Valley Warm Springs Rules

-- Saline Valley Hot Springs is in a National Park.
+Public Property: Saline Valley Hot Springs is in a National Park.
 The pools are on public property and can be used by anyone.

-- Follow a few simple rules, and everyone can enjoy this place.
+Follow a few simple rules, and everyone can enjoy this place.

 Saline Valley Hot Springs Directions